maddybartlett/Bio_Plausible_Memory_Continuous_Time_RL/README.md

 No further analysis was done on these data as the intention was just to establish whether the novel TD($\theta$) rule would produce similar results as the standard TD(n) learning rule.

+## Network:

+All of the scripts required to create and run the network can be found in the './network/' folder. <br>

+**ac_learn.py** is a pytry trial script which contains the instructions for running the network <br< **actor_critic.py** is the script needed to construct both Actor-Critic networks. <br>
+* The first, *ActorCritic*, is the network needed for the classic TD learning rules.
+The history of rewards and state values are stored in arrays.
+* *ActorCriticLDN* is the network needed for the novel TD($\theta$) learning rule.
+It utilises the 'LDN' class to create Legendre Delay Networks for containing memories of the rewards and state values. <br>

 ## Citation: